SirLuxi/Anime-Overload-Public/README.md

 *(Use `F1` to Dock, `F4` to Undock, and `F2` to easily toggle the macro on and off).*

 ---

-## 🛠️ Tech Stack

-This macro was engineered from the ground up to be lightweight and fast:
-* **Frontend:** SvelteKit & Tauri (Minimal RAM footprint, fluid UI).
-* **Backend:** Python 3 (For raw execution speed).
-* **Vision Engine:** OpenCV & Pillow.
-* **Input Simulation:** PyAutoGUI & PyDirectInput.

----

-## ⚠️ Disclaimer

-This software is for educational and testing purposes.
-Use at your own risk.
-The developer is not responsible for any actions taken against your Roblox account by the game's moderation team.

 ---
 *Built by SirLuxi*